Vitamin B12 — Stack & Timing

 Commonly paired with

-B12 and folate work synergistically in one-carbon metabolism and homocysteine remethylation; deficiency in either can mask or worsen the other's effects
+B12 and folate work synergistically in the methylation cycle and homocysteine metabolism; deficiency in either can elevate homocysteine and impair neurological function

 Safety & interactions

-- •Metformin reduces B12 absorption via interference with calcium-dependent ileal membrane antagonism — long-term users should be monitored
+- •Metformin: chronic use reduces B12 absorption via interference with calcium-dependent ileal transport — routine monitoring and supplementation may be warranted

-- •Proton pump inhibitors (PPIs) and H2 blockers reduce gastric acid, impairing food-bound B12 release and absorption
+- •Proton pump inhibitors (PPIs) and H2 blockers: reduce gastric acid and intrinsic factor availability, impairing food-bound B12 absorption with long-term use

-- •Colchicine and extended-release potassium supplements may reduce B12 absorption with prolonged use
+- •Colchicine and certain antibiotics: may impair B12 absorption with prolonged use